Marko-Cv/word-counter/README.md

 ## Usage
 1. Run one of the following:\
+a.
 To save a csv of word counts only:\
 `python3 word_count.py --w`\
 b.
 To save a csv of phrase counts only:\
 `python3 word_count.py --w 'phrase1' 'phrase2' 'etc'`\